daniel-cech-creator/TerminusRPG/README.md

 # TerminusRPG
-A simple Dungeon Crawling RPG game working in your Terminal.
+A simple Dungeon Crawling game with RPG elements running in your terminal.

+# What TerminusRPG has to offer (or atleast wishes to)
+  - Dozens of weapons with different stats.
+  - Several consumable items
+  - Special abilities
+  - Lots of different enemies and bosses
+  - Different room types and encounters